 DLX: The updates to the DLX consist of 2 internal dip switches (accessed by removing the back panel), which allow you to select between trails on/off, and regular or random modulation.

-Here are the demos!
+Here are the demos of both the regular and DLX version!
 We added the T-120 to our list of Best Tape Echo Pedals.

 The Sound of Nostalgia